 Prairie Dog Town Birding Trek

 This will be a more leisurely morning of birding than the County Bird Treks.
 We will stop at a Prairie Dog town to observe their interesting behavior and the variety of associated wildlife, including Burrowing Owls.
 We will visit other area habitats, including some playa lakes and Fort Supply Lake.
 Difficulty: 2

 Alabaster Caverns is just a few miles east of the Selman Living Lab, our location for Sunday dinner.
 We will meet bat expert Dr. Bill Caire who will be mist netting bats exiting the Cavern.
-Possible owl sightings of Great Horned, Eastern Screech or Barred.
-Weather permitting, a moth black lighting station will attract any moth or other insect in the area for up-close viewing.
 Difficulty: 2.

 Stargazing at Selman Living Lab

 After dinner at the Selman Living Lab, Join an Astronomer for stargazing using the telescope at the Lab, taking advantage of the truly dark skies in this isolated area of Oklahoma.
 If the weather is not clear, participants can alternately join that evening’s Owl Prowl.
 Difficulty: 1